 In extensive production systems, pasture rotation will help to minimize exposure to infective oocysts.
 Lambing should take place on clean, well-drained pastures.
 Avoid grazing in low-lying areas and near streams and ponds.
 Since animals tend to defecate near water troughs, it may help to move water troughs and feeders around.
 Low stocking densities will go a long way towards preventing outbreaks of coccidiosis on pasture.

 Because coccidiosis is often seen with other disease conditions, it is important to control other diseases in the flock.
 Anything that lowers the immunity in the lamb will make it more susceptible to coccidia infection.
 It can to be too difficult for lambs to fight more than one disease at a time.
 There are vaccines for pneumonia and sore mouth.
 Ventilation is key to controlling respiratory problems in housed animals.
 Be aware of the build-up of ammonia in the barn.
 Ewes and lambs should be vaccinated for clostridial diseases.
 Foot rot should be controlled or eliminated (ideally) from the farm.
 There are numerous strategies for controlling other gastro-intestinal parasites.

-Outbreaks of coccidiosis are often association with shipping (transportation).
-Ideally, newly weaned lambs should not be shipped.
+Outbreaks of coccidiosis are often associated with shipping (transportation) stress.
+Ideally, newly-weaned lambs should not be shipped.
 When transportation is required, industry recommendations should be followed.
-Lambs should be loaded using low stress handling.
+Lambs should be loaded using low stress handling techniques.
 They should not be overcrowded in trucks and trailers.
 Lambs should not be worked or tranported in the heat of the day.